-Other states have taken action to address these widespread, institutionally covered-up crimes.
-A 1,400-page Pennsylvania grand jury report released in 2018 detailed thousands of instances of sexual abuse by clergy in six of the states' eight dioceses.
+As you are likely aware, a 1,400 page Pennsylvania grand jury report released in 2018 detailed thousands of instances of sexual abuse by clergy in six of the states' eight dioceses.
 The report revealed not only a staggering number of victims, offenses, and offenders, but also showed that the Catholic Church's secretive and imposing structure allowed hundreds of offenders to escape prosecution for decades.

-This systemic sexual abuse and cover-up in the Catholic Church is global in scale.
+This systematic sexual abuse and cover-up in the Catholic Church is global in scale.
 The governments of the Republic of Ireland and of Australia have both initiated and conducted national investigations into this epidemic, with Australia referring 2,500 cases to police after interviewing more than 8,000 abuse victims, and Ireland describing rape and molestation in schools operated by the Catholic Church as "endemic."
+Twenty states besides Pennsylvania, as well as Washington, D.C., have investigated or are launching investigations of this issue since 2002.1 Most recently, Wisconsin just announced its own investigation following a survivor's suicide after the church reportedly stopped paying for his medication and therapy following years of abuse.2

-Twenty states besides Pennsylvania, as well as Washington, D.C., have investigated this issue since 2002.5 It is time for Wisconsin to follow the lead of these states, and the nations of Ireland and Australia, and investigate this massive and coordinated abuse of minors throughout the country.
+It is time for the United States to follow the lead of these states, and the nations of Ireland and Australia, and investigate this massive and coordinated abuse of minors throughout the country.
+Other organizations have also recently called for an investigation at the federal level.3

-A multi-state investigation is especially fitting because the Church's "musical chairs" history of deliberately moving offenders to new locations-shielding them from local exposure and outrage, and providing them with fresh victims-creates an inter-state crisis that no individual state is equipped to handle.
-The Church has
+A federal investigation is especially fitting because the Church's "musical chairs" history of deliberately moving offenders to new locations-shielding them from local exposure and outrage, and providing them with fresh victims-creates an inter-state crisis that no individual state is equipped to handle.
+The Church has acted as though it has a license to sexually betray parishioners and turn its back on innocent victims, leaving a trail of devastation.